awslabs/amazon-sagemaker-mlops-workshop/README.md

 So, if you're not happy with the answers you have, MLOps is a concept that can help you: a) to create or improve the organization culture for CI/CD applied to ML; b) to create an automated infrastructure that will support your processes.

+In this workshop you'll see how to create/operate an automated ML pipeline using a traditional CI/CD tool, called [CodePipeline](https://aws.amazon.com/codepipeline/), to orchestrate the ML workflow.
+During the exercises you'll see how to create a Docker container from scratch with your own algorithm, start a training/deployment job by just copying a .zip file to an S3 repo, run A/B tests and more.
+This is a reference architecture that can be used as an inspiration to create your own solution.

 [Amazon Sagemaker](https://aws.amazon.com/sagemaker/), a service that supports the whole pipeline of a ML Model development lifecycle, is the heart of this solution.
 Around it, you can add several different services as the AWS Code* for creating an automated pipeline, building your docker images, train/test/deploy/integrate your models, etc.

 Here you can find more information about [DevOps](https://aws.amazon.com/devops/) at AWS ([What is DevOps](https://aws.amazon.com/pt/devops/what-is-devops/)).

+#### Some important references

+Another AWS service that can used for this purpose is [Step Functions]( https://aws-step-functions-data-science-sdk.readthedocs.io/en/latest/readmelink.html#getting-started-with-sample-jupyter-notebooks).
+In this link, you'll also find the documentation of the python library that can be executed directly from your Jupyter notebook.

+[Apache AirFlow](https://airflow.apache.org/) is a poweful Open Source tool that can also be integrated with SageMaker.
+Curious?
+Just take a look on the [SageMaker Operators for AirFlow](https://sagemaker.readthedocs.io/en/stable/using_workflow.html).

+Ah, you have a Kubernetes cluster and want to integrate SageMaker to that and manage the ML Pipeline from the cluster.
+No problem, take a look on the [SageMaker Operators for Kubernetes](https://aws.amazon.com/blogs/machine-learning/introducing-amazon-sagemaker-operators-for-kubernetes/).

+Anyway, there are lots of workflow managers that can be perfectly integrated with SageMaker to do the same job!
+Pick yours and use your creativity to create your own MLOps plaform!

 ## Pre-Requisites